CarlSouthall/ADTLib/install.md

 • [madmom](https://github.com/CPJKU/madmom)
 • [tensorflow](https://www.tensorflow.org/)

-If these are already installed install ADTLib using the following
+If these are already installed install ADTLib using:

      pip install ADTLib

-To update the libary use
+To update the libary use:

      pip install --upgrade ADTlib